cullylarson/PaypalExperienceCLI/README.md

 }
 ```

-### 5. Create this experience profile in Paypal
+#### 5. Create this experience profile in Paypal.

 ```
 > php ./vendor/bin/create-experience-profile MyFirstProfile "\\My\\Preferred\\Namespace"
 ```

-### 6. List the experience profiles you have in Paypal, to see your new profile
+#### 6. List the experience profiles you have in Paypal, to see your new profile.

 ```
 > php ./vendor/bin/list-experience-profiles
 ```

-### 7. Update your profile, by first editing your `profiles/MyFirstProfile.php` file and making some changes
+#### 7. Update your profile, by first editing your `profiles/MyFirstProfile.php` file and making some changes.

 ```
 <?php